Second Marx cabinet: Resignation

-The parties on which the coalition was based had only 138 out of 472 seats in the Reichstag, although the Social Democratic Party (SPD) with its 100 seats for the most part supported the government's foreign policy.
-The DVP was interested in getting parliamentary support for key decisions from the DNVP and to add them to the coalition.
+The parties on which the coalition was based had only 138 out of 472 seats in the Reichstag, although the Social Democratic Party (SPD), with its 100 seats, for the most part supported the government's foreign policy.
+The DVP was interested in getting parliamentary support for key decisions from the DNVP and adding them to the coalition.
 One reason was that the DVP viewed the DNVP as its main rival for the public vote and wanted to include them in the government in order to force them to accept responsibility for the government's policies.
-Marx asked the DNVP to settle for three seats in the cabinet rather than the four they wanted, and requested that the DDP allow Otto Gessler stay on as Reichswehr minister even if the DDP did not formally take part in the government.
+Marx asked the DNVP to settle for three seats in the cabinet rather than the four they wanted, and requested that the DDP allow Otto Gessler to stay on as Reichswehr minister even if the DDP did not formally take part in the government.
 In negotiations in October 1924, however, the DDP refused to accept government participation by the DNVP.
 Marx's attempts to get the DDP to agree to tolerate a cabinet based on the Centre Party, DVP and DNVP also failed.
 He then asked President Ebert to dissolve the Reichstag (elected not even six months previously), which he did on 20 October.

 The economic situation improved considerably in 1924, which was a key factor in the shift of votes from extreme to centrist parties in the election of 7 December.
 The Communist and Nazi Parties lost votes, whilst both Social Democrats and DNVP posted gains.
 That made it an open question whether the new government should include the former or the latter.
 Arithmetically, both an SPD/Centre/DDP/DVP or a Centre/DDP/DVP/DNVP coalition would have been able to rely on a Reichstag majority.
 When the DVP rejected governing with the SPD, Marx announced the cabinet's resignation on 15 December, although it stayed in office as a caretaker government.
 Negotiations on a new cabinet proved as difficult as they had been prior to the elections.
-They were broken off and a resumption postponed until early January 1925.
+They were broken off, and a resumption was postponed until early January 1925.

 In the talks, none of the parties moved from their earlier positions.
 A government based on a parliamentary majority thus proved elusive.
-Once again, the idea of a "government of personages" was considered, i.e. of individuals not representing parties.
-Marx offered two politicians of the DNVP seats in a new "non-partisan" cabinet, but both DVP and DNVP rejected the suggestion.
-A final attempt of Marx's to retain a cabinet based just on the Centre and DDP failed, and on 9 January he informed Ebert that he was unable to form a new government.
+Once again, the idea of a "government of personages" was considered, i.e., of individuals not representing parties.
+Marx offered two DNVP seats in a new "non-partisan" cabinet, but both DVP and DNVP rejected the suggestion.
+A final attempt by Marx to retain a cabinet based just on the Centre and DDP failed, and on 9 January, he informed Ebert that he was unable to form a new government.
 On 15 January, the independent Hans Luther succeeded in putting together a cabinet of technocrats and "trusted men" based on a loose combination of parties from the Centre Party to the DNVP.
 The first Luther cabinet replaced Marx's government the same day.